dilips23/github-search-backend/README.md

-# github-search-backend
+1/  github-search-backend
-# npm install - to install the dependencies.
+2/  npm install - to install the dependencies.
-# Get one cluster created in the MongoDB - https://www.mongodb.com
-# Get access credentials and modify the app.js file to connect to the DB
-# RUn the command to run the Node.js server - npm start
+3/  Get one cluster created in the MongoDB - https://www.mongodb.com 4/  Get access credentials and modify the app.js file to connect to the DB 5/  Run the command to run the Node.js server - npm start